CodeWithPraveen/labs-azureml-automl/README.md

 Training a Machine Learning Model using Automated ML

 ## Overview
-Learn to use Azure ML workspace to manage the resources and assets for ML operations.
-In this lab, you will create and run your first Notebook using Azure Portal.
+Learn to create a machine-learning model that can accurately predict the temperature for the next day based on historical weather data.

 ## Learning Objectives
 - Identify common machine learning techniques.